e-gov/DHX-adapter/docs/GUIDE.md

 }
 ```

-Above, the `@Service` tag specifies that DHX adapter uses now `dhxImplementationSpecificService` costom implementation.
+Above, the `@Service` tag specifies that DHX adapter uses now `dhxImplementationSpecificService` custom implementation.
-Therefore document receiving and sending internal functionality now uses `CustomDhxImplementationSpecificService` as callback interfase.
+Therefore the document receiving and sending internal functionality now uses `CustomDhxImplementationSpecificService` as callback interface.

 ##Address book creation and renewal interface

-In DHX addressing, the developer needs to bear in mind that, it is not sufficint to use registration code of an organisation only.
+In DHX addressing, the developer needs to bear in mind that, it is not sufficint to use only the registration code of an organization.
 For unique addressing combination `registrationCode + subsystem` should be used.
 For excample if document addressee is `Lääne Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.laane` is sufficient.
 If document addressee is `Lõuna Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.louna` is sufficient.